guychenya/cognate/README.md

-# Claudish
+# Cognate

-> Run Claude Code with OpenRouter models via local proxy
+> The universal AI model adapter.
+Connect your applications to any LLM—from proprietary APIs to local open-source models—through a single, unified interface.

-**Claudish** (Claude-ish) is a CLI tool that allows you to run Claude Code with any OpenRouter model by proxying requests through a local Anthropic API-compatible server.
+**Cognate** (formerly Cognate) is a powerful adapter that unifies the diverse ecosystem of AI models.
+It allows developers to seamlessly switch between major proprietary APIs (like Anthropic, OpenAI, Gemini) and locally-run open-source models (via Ollama).
+By providing a single, consistent interface, Cognate abstracts away API differences, empowering you to build truly model-agnostic applications.

 ## Features